bjtitus/bjtitus.github.com/_photosets/2015-08-15-Rocky-Mountain-National-Park-Cub-Creek.markdown

 	</div>

 	<div class="wrapper" style="text-align: center;">
-		I highly recommend planning to do this hike to return to camp about 1 hour before sunset.
+		I highly recommend planning to return to camp about 1 hour before sunset.
 The views looking down on Cub Lake are fantastic.
 	</div>
 	<br/>